MicrosoftDocs/memdocs/memdocs/autopilot/enrollment-autopilot.md

 To see the report, go to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), choose **Devices** > **Monitor** > **Autopilot deployments**.
 The data is available for 30 days after deployment.

 This report is in preview.
 Device deployment records are currently triggered only by new Intune enrollment events.
-Any deployment that doesn't trigger a new Intune enrollment won't be picked up by this report.
+Deployments that don't trigger a new Intune enrollment won't appear this report.
 This case includes any kind of reset that maintains enrollment and the user portion of Autopilot White glove.

 ## Assign a user to a specific Autopilot device

-You can assign a user to a specific Autopilot device.
-This assignment pre-fills a user from Azure Active Directory in the [company-branded](/azure/active-directory/fundamentals/customize-branding) sign-in page during Windows setup.
-It also lets you set a custom greeting name.
-It doesn't pre-fill or modify Windows sign-in.
-Only licensed Intune users can be assigned in this manner.
+You can assign a licensed Intuen user to a specific Autopilot device.
+This assignment:
+- Pre-fills a user from Azure Active Directory in the [company-branded](/azure/active-directory/fundamentals/customize-branding) sign-in page during Windows setup.
+- Lets you set a custom greeting name.
+- Doesn't pre-fill or modify Windows sign-in.

 Prerequisites: Azure Active Directory Company Portal has been configured and Windows 10, version 1809 or later.